techartyst/nugg/README.md

-# nuro
+# nugg
-Nuro is a simple app designed to help you capture concise study cues effortlessly.
+Nugg is a simple app designed to help you capture concise study cues effortlessly.
 =======

 Simplifying Learning, One Snippet at a Time.
-Nuro is a simple app designed to help you capture concise study cues effortlessly.
+Nugg is a simple app designed to help you capture concise study cues effortlessly.

-In the age of information overload, where there's too much going on, Nuro provides a simple solution.
+In the age of information overload, where there's too much going on, Nugg provides a simple solution.
 It allows you to record knowledge snippets (we call it nuggets) that you hear, read, reflect on, and engage with, and tag them under specific topics.

-Nuro is mobile-friendly, ensuring that you can access your study cues anytime, anywhere, from any device.
+Nugg is mobile-friendly, ensuring that you can access your study cues anytime, anywhere, from any device.

-With Nuro's "Random Nugget" feature, you can run our algorithm to receive a random snippet from your collection.
+With Nugg's "Random Nugget" feature, you can run our algorithm to receive a random snippet from your collection.
 This innovative approach helps reindex your mind and reorganize your information, making learning more engaging and efficient.

-Additionally, Nuro allows you to organize and retrieve your knowledge snippets by tags.
+Additionally, Nugg allows you to organize and retrieve your knowledge snippets by tags.
 You can easily navigate through your collection, filter by specific topics, and review related information effortlessly.

 ### Technologies and Libraries Used